 AUTHOR: WILLIAM ELLIS-REES

 PUBLISHED: 15 MAY 2022

 I find depictions of London in art a constant source of fascination, and I very much like the work of the nineteenth-century painter John Thomas Wilson.
-The Victoria and Albert Museum has eight watercolours Wilson executed between the years 1868 and 1871, and a ninth which was very much earlier, painted in about 1830.
+The V & A has eight watercolours Wilson executed between the years 1868 and 1871, and a ninth which was very much earlier, painted in about 1830.
 They have as a common theme the faithful depiction of public houses in Hackney and other parts of East London.
 They are beautifully observed, and they are shot through with a strong sense of time and place.

 the following small birds, summer visitors, breed on the Heath or in the adjacent private grounds, especially in Lord Mansfield’s beautiful woods: wryneck and cuckoo, grasshopper-, sedge- and reed-warblers, blackcap and garden warbler, both whitethroats, wood and willow wrens, chiffchaff, redstart, stonechat, pied wagtail, tree-pipit, red-backed shrike, spotted flycatcher, swallow, house martin, swift and goldfinch.
 Wheatears visit the Heath on passage; fieldfares may be seen on most days throughout the winter, and occasionally redwings; also the redpole, siskin, and the grey wagtail.
 The resident small birds include most of the species to be found in the county of Middlesex.
 The bullfinch and the hawfinch are rare.

 Shining in the sun